 As well, one of the main attractions that many riders enjoy about riding motorcycles is feeling in tune with their bike and its surroundings while out on a ride.
 Using this feature would remove some of these sensations from the experience as they rely solely on it rather than trusting themselves and being aware of their surroundings.

 But I really want cruise control.
 What are my options?

-If you really feel like you need cruise control, you’ve got two options; get it installed on your current motorcycle or buy a new bike with cruise control.
+If you really feel like you need cruise control, you’ve got two options; get it installed on your current motorcycle or buy a new bike with the throttle lock system.

 Buying a new motorcycle with cruise control